canvas-gm/mordor/README.md

 - Add an interval to clean unvalided account every 24hours...
 - Work on the socket client authentication with SQLite
-- Cache socket session with redis ?
-- Work on a global socket tchat
 - Allow to filter on getProjects socket command.
 - Expose some JSON Articles with a REST endpoint
 - Add tests with coverage